fastnetwebdesign/fieldsattach-content-plugin-update/README.md

-Until we sort out an install process for these additional repos, download the zip from bitbucket and install via the Joomla admin.

-You will need to use `unlock_joomla` before you install and `lock_joomla` after the install has finished.
+Install via the Joomla admin.

 Activate the plugin in the `Extensions` > `Plugin Manager`.
 This is a `content` plugin.